peachey2k2/advent-of-code/README.md

 # AoC Godot

-This repo contains my [Advent of Code](https://adventofcode.com/) scripts that are written in Godot.
+This repo contains my [Advent of Code](https://adventofcode.com/) scripts that are written in GDScript.
 These scripts are meant to be executed individually (with a headless editor).
 They also automatically fetch the input string, though they require a cookie to do so, which is supplied via environment variables.

 # Usage
 If you want to use these scripts to get free stars in AoC for some reason, you're free to do so.
 But first, please consider the following: